Aberdeen Drinking Water Quality

 Aberdeen tap water has some quality concerns but remains within acceptable limits.

-• 14 health-based violations in the past 3 years across 36 water systems.
+EPA Violations14 health-based EPA violations in the past 3 years across 36 water systems.
+Plus 33 monitoring/reporting violations.

 How Hard is Aberdeen Water?